harrycresswell/cu/content/compositions/sidebar.md

 weight: 4
 ---

 *Sidebar* creates a classic sidebar layout, where two elements appear side-by-side, when space permits.
 The first of the two adjacent elements has a fixed width – the sidebar, itself – and the second takes up the rest of the available space.

 To use *Sidebar*, add the `.sidebar` class to a parent element containing two child elements.

+You can learn more about this composition in [Every Layout](https://every-layout.dev/layouts/sidebar/).

 <figure>
   <div class="demo | sidebar">